Thermal and Reionisation History within a Large-Volume Semi-Analytic Galaxy Formation Simulation: Modelling Galaxies and the Epoch of Reionisation

 \item Reionisation: As reionisation proceeds, the 21-cm signal goes to zero. \end{enumerate}

 All of these epochs are reflected in the 21-cm GS and 21-cm PS.
 X-rays can have a significant impact on the timing and extent of these periods, most notably the EoH.

 As is evident from equation (\ref{eq:T_b}) the 21-cm signal depends on the ionisation, density, velocity, and spin temperature fields.
 We compute the $\hone$ 21-cm signal from the EoR by efficiently computing 3-D grids of 21-cm $T_{\rm S}$ and ionisation fields while the velocity and density fields are sourced from the N-body simulation.
-In this work we use a grid resolution of $1024^3$ which corresponds to a cell resolution of $\sim 0.2$ $\oneh$ Mpc.
-This is smaller than the typical separation between the galaxies and the typical size of $\hii$ regions during the EoR (\citealt{Stu2004}).

 Most studies in the literature including galaxy formation focus on the post-heating regime with the simplification that $T_\mathrm{S} >> T_{\gamma}$ (\citealt{Dragons5}; also see \citealt{GreigCMMC2} for a detailed analysis of the impact of this assumption).
 While likely valid during the late stages of the EoR, when the luminous sources have managed to couple the spin temperature to the kinetic temperature, for observations into the Dark Ages and the EoH this assumption breaks down.
 The main drivers of heating of the cosmic \hone are X-ray photons (\citealt{Furlanetto2006}, \citealt{McQuinn2012}).
-Large-scale simulations with low mass resolution are unable to simulate the effects of X-rays since the build up of stellar mass is delayed (as we demonstrate in section \ref{sec:sims_compare}).
-We use \meraxes combined with our augmented N-body simulations for calculations of the full brightness temperature field including contributions from heating, the spin temperature, recombinations, and the peculiar velocities.
+Large-scale simulations with low mass resolution are unable to simulate the effects of X-rays since the build-up of the stellar mass is delayed (as we demonstrate in section \ref{sec:sims_compare}).
+We use \meraxes combined with our augmented N-body simulations for calculations of the full brightness temperature field including contributions from heating, the spin temperature, recombinations, and peculiar velocities.